kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 This will bootstrap a Kubernetes cluster using a pre-built [node image][node image] - you can find it on docker hub [`kindest/node`][kindest/node].
-If you desire to build the node image yourself see the [building image](#building-images) section.
+If you desire to build the node image by yourself, see the [building image](#building-images) section.
 To specify another image use the `--image` flag.